 - (A) Transitional Basel III common equity Tier 1 capital ratio is common equity Tier 1 capital (using the definitions of, and deductions from, capital under Basel III, as such definitions and deductions are phased-in for 2014) divided by period-end Basel I risk-weighted assets with 2014 transition adjustments as defined by the Basel III rules. - (B) Pretax pre-provision earnings is defined as total revenue less noninterest expense.
-We believe that pretax pre-provision earnings, a non-GAAP measure, is useful as a tool to help evaluate the ability to provide for credit costs through operations. - (C) Pretax earnings is income before income taxes and noncontrolling interests. - (D) ROAA is Return on Average Assets and ROACE is Return on Average Common Shareholders' Equity. - (E) Excess cash recoveries represent cash payments from customers that exceeded the recorded investment of the designated impaired loans. - (F) PNC believes that core net interest income, a non-GAAP measure, is useful in evaluating components of net interest income. - (G) Efficiency ratio calculated as noninterest expense divided by total revenue. - (H) The allowance for loan and lease losses includes impairment reserves attributable to purchased impaired loans.
+We believe that pretax pre-provision earnings, a non-GAAP measure, is useful as a tool to help evaluate the ability to provide for credit costs through operations. - (C) Pretax earnings is income before income taxes and noncontrolling interests. - (D) ROAA is Return on Average Assets and ROACE is Return on Average Common Shareholders' Equity. - (E) PNC believes that core net interest income, a non-GAAP measure, is useful in evaluating components of net interest income. - (F) Efficiency ratio calculated as noninterest expense divided by total revenue. - (G) The allowance for loan and lease losses includes impairment reserves attributable to purchased impaired loans.